ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 # Challenge 3: Testing whether our application still behaves as expected
-We can't run our complete Cloud infrastructure on our local machine.
+We can't run our complete cloud infrastructure on our local machine.
-So when we deploy, we should test if our system is still behaving as it should.
+So when we change an redeploy, we should test if our system is still behaving as it should.

 This includes:
-* running smoke tests to detect hazards
+* Running smoke tests to detect hazards.
-* running load tests to view if the system can handle the load
+* Running load tests to view if the system can still handle the load.

 ## Solution 3a: smoke testing
 You should automate testing your system.